- Meet Our Attorneys

 Mississippi also imposes a statute of limitations, or a set time limit, on when an injury victim can sue for money damages following a dog bite.
 The lawsuit must be filed within three years of the dog bite incident, otherwise the courts will automatically toss out the case.

 Note that individual Mississippi cities and towns may also have leash ordinances and other compliance requirements that can also affect an owner’s potential liability.

-Who Pays When a Dog Attacks?
+Who Pays When a Dog Attacks in Jackson, MS?

 The question you may have on your mind after reading about Mississippi’s one bite rule is, “Who pays when a dog attacks someone?”
 Depending on the circumstances, most of the time, the answer is the dog owner’s homeowner’s insurance policy.